 Aside from the previously mentioned common genetic issues found in white Danes, color is not a leading indicator of quality.

-While you may have a personal preference for the look of one color over another, the overall quality, health, and temperament of the dog is far more important to consider than its color alone.
+While you may prefer the look of one color over another, the dog’s overall quality, health, and temperament is far more important to consider than its color alone.

-If you are adopting a Great Dane from a rescue shelter or other similar situation, then it is unlikely you will have much choice when it comes to color.
-This is once again not typically a cause for concern aside from the previously mentioned genetic issues common to white Danes.
+If you are adopting a Great Dane from a rescue shelter or similar situation, then you will unlikely have much choice regarding color.
+This is not typically a cause for concern aside from the previously mentioned genetic issues common to white Danes.

 The Great Dane Puppy Handbook takes all of the need-to-know Great Dane info and packages it together into a single, concise resource.
 Save yourself time, money, and frustration by avoiding the most common mistakes made by Great Dane owners!